Our site uses cookies to give you the best experience. Manage your cookies here or continue shopping if you're happy.

 What pressure do I need?

-The first thing to look out for when choosing a pressure washer is the water pressure.
-This relates to the force in which water is pushed out, and it’s usually measured in bars or PSI (pounds per square inch).
-The higher the bar, the more powerful it is.
+The force of water is usually measured in bars or PSI (pounds per square inch).
+The higher the number, the more power you’ve got to work with.

 Shop pressure washers

-If you’re looking for a pressure washer to spruce up your wood decking, fencing or garden furniture, a model with up to 100 bars of pressure will do just fine.
+If you only want to give your garden a glow-up or take things like wooden decking, fencing, or garden furniture from frumpy to fit-to-be-seen, then a model with up to 100 bars of pressure will do just fine.

 Medium